amatov/FragmentomicsSubclinicalDisease/README.md

 1. Cancer vs healthy:

-- Healthy individuals and cancer patients exhibit differences for particular fragment lengths.
+- Healthy individuals and cancer patients exhibit differences for particular fragment lengths (classification of new clinical samples).
-- We measure two to three peaks (see [KLD_CRC_FRL.pdf](https://gitlab.com/amatov/dnafrl/-/blob/master/KLD_CRC_FRL.pdf)) on the divergence histogram.
+- We measure two to three peaks (see [KLD_CRC_FRL.pdf](https://gitlab.com/amatov/dnafrl/-/blob/master/KLD_CRC_FRL.pdf)) on the divergence histogram (identify the disease stage).

 2. Cancer vs cancer:

-- CRC patients and other cancers exhibit differences for particular fragment lengths.
+- CRC patients and other cancers exhibit differences for particular fragment lengths (identify the tissue of origin).
-- At least 8% of the fragments belong to diverging populations.
+- At least 8% of the fragments belong to diverging populations (determine the degree of overlap between the regulation of different tumors).